meekthephreak/meekthephreak/README.md

 - 👋 Hi, I’m @Meekthephreak
 - 👀 I’m interested in Cybersecurity
 - 🌱 I’m currently learning Web Application Pentesting
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on Exploitation Scripts
 - 📫 How to reach me ...

 <!---